bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.247435476815398in"} -->

-In the same way, you can also set a min-width, where if the screen is very small, you don\'t necessarily be proportional to the screen any more.
+In the same way, you can also set a min-width, where if the screen is very small, you don&apos;t necessarily be proportional to the screen any more.
 You really want it to be at least 200 pixels.
 When you go in and you start setting the width on images, you might be wondering if you should be setting the height as well.
-In general, you do not, because what\'s going to happen is it\'s going to skew.
+In general, you do not, because what&apos;s going to happen is it&apos;s going to skew.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 286.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">